dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ### Update: overclocking.

 UPDATE:  I worked on overclocking some the day after and got about a 40% speedup: from 98 cycles down to 59.7.
-This gives about 11.7 million interrupts per second.
+This gives about 11.7 million interrupts per second and is about a 54x improvement from baseline.

 My config file was:
 ```